joonmoon6409/MacroEnergy-ESAG.jl/bioenergy_examples/sugarcane_system/readme.md

-# 1 zone, electricity-only example
+# 1 zone, sugarcane-only example

-This is a simple example of a single zone with electricity-only generation and load.
-It is intended to demonstrate the basic structure of a model in this repository.
-More details will be added in the future.
+This is a simple example of a single zone with only bioenergy supply and demand.
+It is intended to demonstrate the basic structure of a bioenergy pathway in this repository.